 What is Drop Stitch?

-It’s a pretty amazing material we’re using to build NRS SUP Boards, our inflatable drift boats, and the GigBob Fishing Watercraft.
+Drop stitch is a pretty amazing material we use to build NRS Inflatable SUP Boards and other products.
 Other uses for the technology have been floating docks, high-pressure rescue lifting bags and airplane wings!

 This material lets us build inflatables with flat surfaces that can be inflated to rock-hard rigidity.
 You get hard-shell performance along with the easy transportation and storage of an inflatable.
 What makes this possible?
 Tens of thousands of fine threads.